greatsuspender/thegreatsuspender/README.md

 Be sure to unsuspend all suspended tabs before removing any other version of the extension or they will disappear forever!

-### Local installation of extension .crx via Group Policy
+### Enterprise/Windows Domain installation of extension .crx via Group Policy

 1. Get extension .crx following steps above or download from [releases](https://github.com/aciidic/thegreatsuspender-notrack/releases)
 2. Install Chrome admx/adml templates [from Google](https://support.google.com/chrome/a/answer/187202?hl=en) on a domain controller